freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/explore-differences-between-the-var-and-let-keywords.md

 // logs 'David'
 ```

-As you can see in the code above, the <code>camper</code> variable is originally declared as <code>James</code> and then overridden to be <code>David</code>.
+As you can see in the code above, the `camper` variable is originally declared as `James` and then overridden to be `David`.
 In a small application, you might not run into this type of problem, but when your code becomes larger, you might accidentally overwrite a variable that you did not intend to overwrite.
-Because this behavior does not throw an error, searching and fixing bugs becomes more difficult.<br>
+Because this behavior does not throw an error, searching and fixing bugs becomes more difficult.
-A new keyword called <code>let</code> was introduced in ES6 to solve this potential issue with the <code>var</code> keyword.
-If you were to replace <code>var</code> with <code>let</code> in the variable declarations of the code above, the result would be an error.
+A new keyword called `let` was introduced in ES6 to solve this potential issue with the `var` keyword.
+If you were to replace `var` with `let` in the variable declarations of the code above, the result would be an error.

 ```js
 let camper = 'James';
 let camper = 'David'; // throws an error
 ```

 This error can be seen in the console of your browser.
-So unlike <code>var</code>, when using <code>let</code>, a variable with the same name can only be declared once.
+So unlike `var`, when using `let`, a variable with the same name can only be declared once.
+Note the `"use strict"`.
-Note the <code>"use strict"</code>.
 This enables Strict Mode, which catches common coding mistakes and "unsafe" actions.
 For instance:

 ```js
 "use strict";